phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_with_firmware.rst

 Build QIMP SDK image with extras
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The QIMP SDK is a collection of four standalone function SDKs, namely, IM SDK, Qualcomm® Neural Processing SDK, Qualcomm® AI Engine direct SDK, and the LiteRT.
+The QIMP SDK is a collection of four standalone function SDKs, namely, Qualcomm IM SDK, Qualcomm Neural Processing SDK, Qualcomm AI Engine direct SDK, and LiteRT.
 It also includes reference applications that you can use to develop use cases.
 The ``meta-qcom-extras`` layer enables source compilation of select components, which are otherwise present as binary.

 For more details, see `QIMP SDK Quick Start Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-51>`__.